Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Introduction

 Modern full-field experimental techniques such as {Digital Image Correlation} (DIC) provide displacement and strain fields with high spatial resolution, even under complex loading scenarios \cite{sutton2008DIC,pierron2023MatTesting2,he2024review,bogusz2024application}.
 However, stresses are, by their nature, not directly observable and are impossible to infer, especially under heterogeneous or non-proportional loadings.
 This precludes the direct use of supervised model discovery, which requires paired stress--strain data \cite{tu2020stress}, and motivated the development of {unsupervised} discovery approaches \cite{flaschel2021unsupervised}.
 Unsupervised discovery constitutes an inverse problem, which is composed of a state equation (given by the boundary value problem) and an observation equation that measures the distance between simulations and data.

-Finite Element Model Updating (FEMU) \cite{chen2024finite, ferreira2025ADiMU, akerson2025learning} casts the identification problem as a PDE-constrained optimization task, where material parameters are iteratively updated to minimize the discrepancy between simulated and measured displacement fields.
+Finite Element Model Updating (FEMU) \cite{chen2024finite, akerson2025learning} casts the identification problem as a PDE-constrained optimization task, where material parameters are iteratively updated to minimize the discrepancy between simulated and measured displacement fields.
 In practice, FEMU is typically implemented as a Nonlinear Least-Squares FEM approach, where the mismatch between simulation and measurement is minimized through iterative solvers.
 While this formulation is highly flexible and can accommodate arbitrary constitutive forms, it requires costly repeated forward finite element solves.
-The recently proposed Automatically Differentiable Model Updating (ADiMU) framework \cite{ferreira2025ADiMU} enhances computational efficiency by utilizing automatic differentiation to compute parameter sensitivities, thereby eliminating the need for finite-difference approximations.
+The most efficient implementation is via adjoints, where, independently of the number of material parameters, only one forward solve per iteration is required.
+When numerical differentiation via finite differences is used to approximate the derivative of the loss with respect to material parameters, the number of necessary forward calls depends on the order of the finite difference stencil and the number of material parameters.
+Automatic differentiation can be used to reduce the cost, see e.g. \cite{seidl2022calibration}.